ragnarlegacy/S3_image_uploader/README.md

 <b>Suggestions:</b>
 This task can also be achived by creating a Lambda Function written in python, behind an AWS API Gateway and with a S3 bucket attached.
+Will try this next.